 - Weekly private lessons with a member of the distinguished piano faculty.

-- Daily classes provide opportunities for piano majors to interact in a performance class, a group lesson, a studio class or a master class with faculty or guest artists.
-This class may also cover special topics such as early keyboard instruments, musician wellness and performance anxiety.
+- Daily classes that provide opportunities for piano majors to interact in a performance class, a group lesson, a studio class or a master class with faculty or guest artists.
+This class may also cover special topics such as early keyboard instruments, musician wellness, and performance anxiety.

-- Students have a variety of collaborative and solo performance opportunities.
-Collaborative experiences include chamber music with strings or winds, vocal and instrumental duos, performing as a member of a large ensemble, and a chance to develop the necessary sight-reading skills.
+- A variety of collaborative and solo performance opportunities.
+Collaborative experiences include chamber music with strings or winds, vocal and instrumental duos, performing as a member of a large ensemble, and a chance to develop sight-reading skills.

 Audio or video files #1 and #2: Choose two representative solo works of contrasting style, demonstrating tone, technical facility and interpretation.